EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Introduction

 \section{Introduction}

 Dark matter, although making up a major fraction of the matter content in our Universe, continues to remain a mystery.
 Owing to its elusive nature, the different experiments searching for it \cite{2022arXiv220306380B,2022PTEP.2022h3C01W} have till now only succeeded in placing stringent constraints on its possible interactions beyond the usual gravitational force.
-The allowed parameter space for possible dark matter candidates is huge, with masses ranging from $10^{-22}$ eV ultralight bosons to $10^{43}$ GeV compact objects.
-Thus a more clear picture of its true nature can only start emerging if we find new methods to look for dark matter in experiments.
-The current searches for dark matter broadly fall into three categories, direct detection: where detectors search for nuclear/electronic recoil due to dark matter, indirect detection: where experiments look for emission signals of different standard model particles produced from dark matter annihilation, decay, etc., or collider searches: where high energy accelerators try to produce dark matter by colliding standard model particles.
+The allowed parameter space for possible dark matter candidates is huge, with masses roughly ranging from $10^{-22}$ eV ultralight bosons to $10^{43}$ GeV compact objects.
+A naive estimate for the smallest dark matter mass can be obtained by restricting the de Broglie wavelength of dark matter to galactic scales $\sim $ kpc.
+For dark matter velocity dispersion $\sim 100$ km/s, the lower limit on dark matter mass comes out to be $\sim10^{-22}$ eV.
+More careful analyses using observations of ultra faint dwarf galaxies \cite{2019PhRvL.123e1103M,2022PhRvD.106f3517D} and satellite galaxies of Milky Way \cite{2021PhRvL.126i1101N} improve the lower limit on the dark matter mass to be in $\sim 10^{-21}-10^{-19}$ eV range.
+Therefore a more clear picture of the true nature of dark matter can only start emerging if we find new methods to look for dark matter in experiments.
+The current searches for dark matter broadly fall into three categories, direct detection: where detectors search for nuclear/electronic recoil due to dark matter, indirect detection: where experiments look for emission signals of different Standard Model particles produced from dark matter annihilation, decay, etc., or collider searches: where high energy accelerators try to produce dark matter by colliding Standard Model particles.
 The absence of a distinct signature of dark matter in any of these searches so far not only hints at its far more nuanced nature, but also calls for new detection strategies.
 In this work, we propose a novel method to look for dark matter in the absorption lines of a background source.
 The main advantage of absorption lines is their ability to probe very weak interactions between dark matter and photons, which is possible if the background source is sufficiently bright.